spetlr-org/spetlr/docs/power_bi/README.md

 # PowerBi and PowerBiClient classes

-The `PowerBi` and `PowerBiClient` classes contain logic for refreshing PowerBI datasets, and for checking if the last refresh of a dataset or its selected tables completed successfully.
+The `PowerBi` and `PowerBiClient` classes contain logic for refreshing PowerBI datasets or their selected tables, and for checking if the last refresh of a dataset or its selected tables completed successfully.
 The logic can also be used to show refresh histories of datasets, and to list dataset tables with their recent refresh times.
 The same data can also be returned as a Spark data frame.

+The classes use Pandas internally, so Spark is not required.

 For easier PowerBI credential handling (service principal or AD user), the first parameter to the `PowerBi` constructor must be a `PowerBiClient`